 Under Sounds, you can deselect exactly which notification you want to remove from making a sound.

-In turn, this will make sure no audio notification sounds are going through your output device and affecting your stream or recording.
+In turn, this will make sure no audio notification sounds are going through your output device.
+Meaning that you don't inadvertently turn off your gaming audio or microphone and affect your stream or recording.

 If you are a Twitch streamer, this method is useful if you want to mute everything related to discord for your stream but still hear everything yourself.

 Other streamers do let their viewers hear what is being said between their friends while playing, but there might be a time that you want to completely remove other users from hearing what is being said to you.

 You will need to use a virtual audio device software similar to VB-Cable to set this up.